asymppdc/asympPDC/README.md

 ## Installation and usage

-The AsympPDC package contains MATLAB/Octave m-files and subfolders that you may copy into your local preferred working directory to execute them.
-To begin with you should go to the package directory and run the `startup.m` script in the MATLAB/Octave command line window that will set paths and check for the requirements.
+The AsympPDC package contains MATLAB/Octave m-files and subdirectories that you may download and copy into your local preferred working directory to execute them.
+To start, you should go to the package directory and run the `startup.m` script in the MATLAB/Octave command line window that will set paths and check for the requirements.

 ```matlab
 >> startup